Student Life Activities

 This is a great event that is open to our entire community and features student musical performances, dance, dramatic readings, faculty performances, Starbucks coffee, and lots of desserts.

 The AACS Prefect Board consists of student leaders who help to identify needs within the Upper School community.
 They work collaboratively with faculty and the Student Council to address those needs.
-Prefects cultivate a relationship with Christ, cultivate relationships with students at all grade levels, work to cultivate a healthy school culture.
+Prefects cultivate a relationship with Christ, cultivate relationships with students at all grade levels, and work to cultivate a healthy school culture.

 National Honor Society